Key takeaways

 - Member account: If you log into your member account on Aetna’s website, you can search for specific drugs to see how your plan covers them.
 Plus, it will give you price estimates for local pharmacies and generic alternatives if you’d like them.

 - Member support: You can also contact Aetna by calling the phone number on your member ID card.
-A support representative will be able to answer your questions and potentially check the formulary for you.
+A support representative will be able to answer your questions and check the formulary on your behalf.

 “I advise patients to be proactive,” Dr. Warren says.
 “Verify coverage early.
 Patients can contact their insurer to confirm whether Qsymia is covered, what criteria apply, and what documentation is needed.
 If prior authorization is required, I can start the process right away.”